lightly-ai/lightly/docs/source/getting_started/platform.rst

 ^^^^^^^^^^^

 In order to upload the custom metadata, you need to save it to a `.json` file in a COCO-like format.
-The following things are important: Information about the images is stored under the key `images`.
+The following things are important:

+- Information about the images is stored under the key `images`.

-Each image must have a `file_name` and an `id`.
-Custom metadata must be accessed with the `metadata` key and each entry must have an `image_id` to match it with the corresponding image.
+- Each image must have a `file_name` and an `id`.

+- Custom metadata must be accessed with the `metadata` key.

+- Each custom metadata entry must have an `image_id` to match it with the corresponding image.

 For the example of an autonomous driving company mentioned above, the custom metadata file would need to look like this: